HarrisPy/IMF-Economic-Indicators/README.md

 This helps countries strengthen their economy and create more jobs.
 It also helps countries make progress towards the Sustainable Development Goals.

-## Observvations
-The purpose is to look at (pre-covid) how the economic policy and stated growth targets of the Indian governent has 'reduced the gap' to China as the world's largest developing economy.
-Contemporary estimates put India 10 - 15 behind China in its growth cycle and previous work has presented data on the key indicators making this apparent [1].
-This project build upon this work and presents new analysis on the topic